YouTube execs reportedly shrugged off warnings about toxic videos

 YouTube employees have wrestled with executives' approach to the platform's problems.
 Five senior staff members who left the company over the last couple of years claimed YouTube's long-standing "inability to tame extreme, disturbing videos" was why they departed.

-However, outlandish content can draw attention, potentially leading to significant advertising revenue.
+Still, outlandish content can draw attention, potentially leading to significant advertising revenue.
 Parent company Alphabet typically doesn't disclose YouTube revenue numbers in earnings reports, though the video-sharing platform is estimated to pull in north of $16 billion per year.

 A spokeswoman refuted some of the report's claims, including that CEO Susan Wojcicki "is inattentive to these issues and that the company prioritizes engagement above all else," according to Bloomberg.